Let us explain the jargon related to savings accounts

 A mutual building society is owned by its members and run for their benefit.
 Unlike banks, there’s not a focus on driving profit to pay external shareholders.

 Net interest happens when interest is paid on your savings with deductions for income tax.
-Our net rates shown assume income tax is at the lower rate of 20%.
+Net rates shown assume income tax is at the lower rate of 20%.
 From April 2016 all savings interest is now paid gross since the introduction of the Personal Savings Allowance.
 See 'What is the Personal Savings Allowance (PSA)' below for more information.

 A notice account is a savings account which requires a set number of days’ notice before you can withdraw money.
 There is sometimes an option to take out your money immediately, but you will be charged an interest penalty for this.